qrzn23/min/wip/magick/content.md

-2. On each occasion that thou art betrayed into thinking that thou art sworn to avoid, eut thyself sharply upon the wrist or forearm with a razor ; even as thou shouldst beat a disobedient dog.
+2. On each occasion that thou art betrayed into thinking that thou art sworn to avoid, eut thyself sharply upon the wrist or forearm with a razor; even as thou shouldst beat a disobedient dog.
 Feareth not the Ox the Goad of the Floughman ?

 3. Thine arm then serveth thee both for a warning and for a